italobarrosme/nezuko/README.md

 - "styles": Stores the tailwind reference and the globals file for global CSS
 - "utils": Folder for support functions, comes with some example functions, includes the "cn" function for tailwind class merging
 - "middleware": Next.js file for routing and auxiliary functions, comes with an example
+- "public": In the 'public' folder, there are some default images for the system and a 'manifest.json' file for PWA attributes.

 #### 🖌️ Tailwind config has been implemented with this preset: